You Might Be the Killer: Plot

-Sam and Chuck eventually conclude that because he is covered in blood, holding the killer's signature blade, and possesses a mysterious wooden mask, Sam may actually be the killer and his blackouts prevented him from remembering.
-Sam tries to destroy the mask, but discovers it is unbreakable.
-He then attempts to burn the mask, only for his face to burn as well.
-Chuck theorizes that the mask may have imprinted on him.
+As Sam is covered in blood, has the killer's weapon as well as a mysterious wooden mask, Sam and Chuck conclude that Sam may be the killer.
+His blackouts were moments where the "killer" personality took over.
+After Sam makes several unsuccessful attempts to destroy the mask, Chuck theorizes that the mask may have imprinted on him.
 Fearful that the surviving counselors are going to kill him, Sam goes back into hiding.
+Chuck asks Sam to remember how everything started.